mist64/cbmbus_doc/5 TCBM.md

 #### 0: Initial State
 ![](docs/cbmbus/tcbm-11.png =601x261)
-The initial state between byte when receiving is the same as when sending: The controller is holding the DAV line to indicate that it it is not ready to receive.
-The device is holding the ACK line, meaning it is not ready to send.
+The initial state between bytes when receiving is the same as when sending: The controller is holding the DAV line to indicate that it it is not ready for the next transmission and the device is holding the ACK line, meaning it is not ready either.
 The DIO and ST lines are all released.

 #### 1: Controller puts code 0x84 on the bus
 ![](docs/cbmbus/tcbm-12.png =601x261)